openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Expendable** -  An expendable item can be used once to make an attack or invoke a bane.
 Afterwards, the item is expended and cannot be used again.

-**Persistent** - An item with this property automatically invokes and sustains any of its boons, without requiring the wielder to make an invocation roll or use the sustain a boon action.
-If the duration of a boon is instantaneous, the item automatically invokes the boon each round at the start of the wielder's turn--the wielder does not have invoke this effect.
+**Persistent (boons)** - An item with this property automatically invokes and sustains a single instance of the indicated boon without requiring the wielder to make an invocation roll or use the sustain a boon action.
+If the duration of a boon is instantaneous, the item automatically invokes the boon each round at the start of the wielder's turn.
+The wielder does not have to invoke this effect.
 The item's effect persists automatically unless the wielder spends a minor action to deactivate it, in which case it remains deactivated until the wielder spends a minor action to reactivate it.

 **Potent** - Targets suffer disadvantage 1 on resist rolls to shake off banes inflicted by this item.